 All of us gather around the altar for the blessing of the bread, with children being the closest and the first to receive.

-All are invited to sing a lively mix of easy-to-sing songs, and we are accompanied by an assortment of singers and musicians, ably led by Conie Borchardt.
+All are invited to sing a lively mix of easy-to-sing songs.
+We are accompanied by an assortment of singers and musicians.
 The music is eclectic, with roots from around the globe.
-For more information about our 9am music, visit this page.